 I doubt that this story is the only one of its kind.

-Giving compliments and thanking others is great for business: to begin with, it doesn’t cost anything.
-My supervisor used about 30 seconds of her time to compliment me during our weekly meeting, but that 30 seconds affected me for months.
+Giving compliments and thanking others is great for business.
+To begin with, it doesn’t cost anything.
+My supervisor used about 30 seconds of her time to compliment me during our weekly meeting, but that 30 seconds effected me for months.
 I want to be that employee that is thanked and praised.
 Dale Carnegie, an American relationship and presentation skills’ coach, has said the following: “Give people a fine reputation to live up to.”
 If a person is thanked publicly for her skills, they will want to keep up that reputation.
 They will work even harder, with more motivation and with more finesse.

 Much has been written and spoken about good leadership, but good leaders usually have one thing in common: being appreciative.
 When Warren Buffet, Richard Branson or Bill Gates is interviewed, they emphasize the importance of work done by others.